Skip to content

 ‘When peace comes, our government might combine with the French government, to make one long avenue between the lines from the Vosges to the sea….I would make a fine, broad road in the ‘No-Man’s Land’ between the lines with paths for pilgrims on foot and plant trees for shade and fruit trees, so the soil should not altogether be wasted.
 The I would like to send every man, woman and child in western Europe on a pilgrimage along that via sacra so they might think and learn what war means from the silent witnesses on either side”

-Where does the Western Front Way start?
+Hiker Testimonials and Stories from the Western Front Way

-“What a trip.
+What a trip.
 Will stay with me forever!!"

 “Thank you again for your advice last year…I started again at Noyon last week and am now near Suippes.
 Having the app makes all the difference.”